Gender bias on Wikipedia: Causes

-Former Wikimedia Foundation executive director Sue Gardner reported nine reasons, offered by female Wikipedia editors, "Why Women Don't Edit Wikipedia".
+Former Wikimedia Foundation executive director Sue Gardner reported nine reasons, offered by female Wikipedia editors, in an essay on the lack of female editors on Wikipedia.

 Collier and Bear's research suggests that the difference in contribution rates could be due to three factors: (1) the high levels of conflict in discussions, (2) dislike of critical environments, and (3) lack of confidence in editing other contributors' work.
 A published scoping review on the gender gap in Wikipedia found three main categories for these factors in academic literature: 'women problem' (blaming female characteristics), 'mirror effect' (blaming society but excusing Wikipedia), and 'systemic problem' (blaming the original male-dominated editor community).

 The New York Times pointed out that Wikipedia's female participation rate may be in line with other "public thought-leadership forums".
 A 2010 study revealed a Wikipedia female participation rate of 13 percent, observed to be close to the 15 percent overall female participation rate of other "public thought-leadership forums".
 Wikipedia research fellow Sarah Stierch acknowledged that it is "fairly common" for Wikipedia contributors to remain gender-anonymous.
 A perceived unwelcoming culture and tolerance of violent and abusive language are also reasons put forth for the gender gap.
 According to a 2013 study, another cause of the gender gap in Wikipedia is the failure to attract and retain female editors, resulting in a negative impact on Wikipedia's coverage.
 As well, Wikipedia "...editors that publicly identify as women face harassment" from other Wikipedia editors.

 Former Wikimedia Foundation executive director Sue Gardner cited nine reasons why women do not edit Wikipedia, culled from comments by female Wikipedia editors: